sergioamza/CamServer/README.md

 # CamServer

-An idea for a custom CCTV and DVR
+An idea for a custom CCTV and DVR Running into a Raspberry/Orange/Banana/Whatever..
+Pi or another computing system, recycling old webcams.

 ## CamServer